AASoftware/goSec/README.md

 # Welcome to goSec Tools!

-This repository serves as a hub for publishing and sharing new "living off the land" tools written in Go.
+This repository serves as a hub for publishing and sharing new lightweight Pentest tools written in Go.

 ## About This Repository

-In this repository, we publish various "living off the land" tools developed in Go.
+In this repository, we publish various lightweight Pentest tools developed in Go.
 Each tool is designed to demonstrate specific techniques or concepts related to network scanning, security testing, or system administration.

 ## Disclaimer